PyConPL/Book/2015/presentations/writing-snmp-apps/text.md

-The other part of the system is called SNMP Manager, this component is always looking for SNMP variables either by querying SNMP Agents or listening for notifications they may produce whenever something happens to them.
+The other part of the system is called SNMP Manager, this component is always looking for SNMP variables either by querying SNMP Agents or listening for notifications they may produce whenever something happens.

 Library orientation
 -------------------